shamimbdpro/wp-maximum-upload-file-size/readme.txt

 ### **Increase Maximum Execution Time.**
 Sometimes WordPress users can't upload new files due to extended execution time limits.
 With this plugin, you can increase the execution time to avoid these issues.
 Simply set the execution time in the input field according to your needs.

+### **Plugin Renamed: MaxUploader is now EasyMedia** ###
+We’ve rebranded MaxUploader to EasyMedia for a better, more user-friendly experience.
+Don’t worry — all your existing settings will remain intact.
+The plugin continues to provide the same core functionality, including increasing upload file size limits and execution time, with an improved interface and additional features.

+If you previously used MaxUploader, you can safely update to EasyMedia — it’s the same plugin, just with a new name and enhanced design.

 ### **🚀 Upgrade to EasyMedia Pro for Advanced Features**